bldevries/blackhole_geodesic_calculator/README.md

 ## Updates!
 Here you find updates on the project!

+### December 2024: Launch of curvedpy v0.0.1
+I have released v0.0.1 for curvedpy, the numerical back-end used to calculate photon geodesics/trajectories.
+You can now install it through pip.
+See the repo here: <a href="https://github.com/bldevries/curvedpy" target="_blank">curvedpy</a>

 ### October 2024: Blender Conference talk 2024
 I had a great time at the Blender Conference 2024 and enjoyed presenting my project to the people there.
 You can watch my talk online here: